manuelruder/fast-artistic-videos/README.md

 Go to [flownet2 (GitHub)](https://github.com/lmb-freiburg/flownet2) and follow the instructions there on how to download, compile and use the source code and pretrained models.
 Since FlowNet is build upon Caffe, you may also want to read [Caffe | Installation](http://caffe.berkeleyvision.org/installation.html) for a list of dependencies (unfortunately, they are not listed in the flownet2 repository).
 There is also a Dockerfile for easy installation of the complete code in one step:
 [flownet2-docker (GitHub)](https://github.com/lmb-freiburg/flownet2-docker)

-Then, open `run-flownet-multiple.sh` and set the directory to the FlowNet files and models.
+Then edit [`run-flownet-multiple.sh`](https://github.com/manuelruder/fast-artistic-videos/blob/master/run-flownet-multiple.sh) and set the paths to the FlowNet executable, model definition and pretrained weights.

 If you have struggles installing Caffe, there is also a TensorFlow implementation: [FlowNet2 (TensorFlow)](https://github.com/sampepose/flownet2-tf).
 However, you will have to adapt the scripts in this repository accordingly.